How to Have Anal Sex: 10 Easy Steps to Better Sex!

 Sex is no different.
 If you jump in without practicing on your own, then your first time will hurt.

-Practicing can be a range of things from fingering yourself to using a sex toy.
-The important thing though is to dosomething to prepare yourself.
-The more you practice beforehand, the easier the real thing will be.
+Practicing can be a range of things from fingering yourself to using an anal sex toy.
+The important thing though is to do something to prepare yourself.
+The more you practice how to have anal sex beforehand, the easier the real thing will be.

-Sex toys like dildos and butt plugs are one of the best ways for you to get ready for sex on your own.
+Sex toys like dildos and butt plugs are some of the best ways for you practice how to have anal sex on your own.

 More importantly, they let you move at your own pace because you are in control.
 Think of a dildo as a stepping stone where you don’t have to worry about making mistakes or juggling that extra anxiety of having someone else there.

-Like stretching out before going to the gym, using a toy on your own will help you to loosen up and make you better prepared and more comfortable when you have anal sex.
+Like stretching out before going to the gym, using a toy on your own will help you to loosen up and make you better prepared and more comfortable while you are still learning how to have anal sex.

 It may be uncomfortable the first few times, but the more you try, the more your body will become accustomed to the feeling.

 For men, you can also look into using a prostate stimulator.
-These are specifically designed to hit the P-Spot (male G-spot) and re a great way to practice anal on your own.
+These are specifically designed to hit the P-Spot (male G-spot) and are a great way to practice how to have anal sex on your own.
 Using one will increase sensation and can give you one of the biggest orgasms of your life.

-Like anything in life, the more you do it, the better you will get – sex is no different.
-Everyone is going to be a little nervous and inexperienced their first time.
+Like anything in life, the more you do it, the better you will get – anal sex is no different.
+Everyone is going to be a little nervous and inexperienced the first time.
 And that’s OK!
 The important thing is to make your best effort and keep trying.

 If you are still nervous then practice more on your own and move at a pace that is comfortable for you.

-If you have any tips about how to have anal sex for the first time or would like to share your own stories then please leave them in the comments below!
+There you have it!
+Our full guide on how to have anal sex.
+If you have any tips about how to have anal sex for the first time or would like to share your own stories then please leave them in the comments.